StickyAlbumsInc/FlappyGuys/build-guide.md

 Once you've updated these variables and safed the file, you can flash `control-code.ino` to your Arduino, overwriting the previous IR read utility code.

+One other important thing to make note of here is the output pins used to control the fan.
+In the control code, pins are configured as follows:

+* Pin 3 -> Fan 1
+* Pin 5 -> Fan 2
+* Pin 6 -> Fan 3
+* Pin 9 -> Fan 4
+* Pin 10 -> Fan 5
+* Pin 11 -> IR Receiver

+You can change these if you wish, but for the purposes of this guide, I'll assume you haven't.